geigerzaehler/beets-alternatives/README.md

 [![Coverage Status](https://coveralls.io/repos/geigerzaehler/beets-alternatives/badge.png?branch=master)](https://coveralls.io/r/geigerzaehler/beets-alternatives?branch=master)

 You want to manage multiple versions of your audio files with beets?
-Your favorite iPlayer has limited space and does not support OGG?
+Your favorite iPlayer has limited space and does not support Ogg Vorbis?
 You want to keep lossless versions on a large external drive?
 You want to symlink your audio to other locations?